joelmoxley/founder-playbook/IV. Team + Execution/02 - Board of Directors Meetings/01 - EoE - Board Meeting Decks/md/02 - eG Board Meeting Agenda Template 2010.doc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This effective Governance (eG) meeting agenda example provides a general list and order topics to be covered in a board meeting including in-camera session, meeting opening, matter for decision, mattery discussion, matters for noting, and meeting finalization.
+This effective Governance (eG) meeting agenda example provides a general list and order topics to be covered in a board meeting including in-camera session, meeting opening, matter for decision, mattery discussion, matters for noting, and meeting finalization.

 Credit: [Effective Governance Pty Ltd](http://www.effectivegovernance.com.au/)